Galooshi/import-js/README.md

 with the file you are currently importing (also relative to the project root) will be used when matching.

+Put more specific configuration at the bottom of the configuration file and the default, catch-all configuration at the top.

 When using `applies_from` only a subset of configurations are supported:

 - `declaration_keyword`